-The algorithm that constructs the normal form of an arbitrary sword will have two procedures.
-Recall that each sword of height $h$ can be presented as $\pi_0\rho_1^{\omega + q_1}\pi_1\ldots\rho_n^{\omega+q_n}\pi_n$.
-Each procedure will construct $\mathcal{R}/\mathcal{S}$-reduced form for subswords of the sword.
-First, we study how to build a normal form for the product of two normal swords.
+Our algorithm that constructs a normal form of an arbitrary sword will repeatedly invoke two procedures.
+Recall that every sword of height $h$ can be represented as $\pi_0\rho_1^{\omega+q_1}\pi_1\cdots\rho_n^{\omega+q_n}\pi_n$, where each of the swords $\pi_0,\pi_1,\dots,\pi_n,\rho_1,\dots,\rho_n$ has height less than $h$.
+Therefore it suffices to exhibit a procedure that produces a normal form for a given sword being an $\omega$-power of a normal swords and a procedure that produces a normal form for the product of two given normal swords.